IbrahimG88/Website-Optimization-Project-Udacity-/README.md

   inside the for loop, the var phase variable showed that it doesn't change upon scrolling, so it was moved

   outside the for loop in the updatePositions() function.

+ phase variable is declared inside the for loop, but the unchanged

+ top variable is declared outside the for loop.

+ 5. Function movingPizzas():

+ Background pizzas number is increased to 24 instead of 20

+ movingPizzas local variable and querySelector DOM call is

+ substituted by the faster document.getElementById().